Exactly Robust Kernel Principal Component Analysis: Methodology

-Therefore, $\alpha L_\mathcal{J} (0<\alpha<1)$ could be an estimation of the Lipschitz constant of $\dfrac{\partial \mathcal{J}}{\partial X}$ if $\alpha$ is small enough.
+Therefore, $\alpha L_\mathcal{J} (0<\alpha<1)$ could be an estimation of the Lipschitz constant of $\dfrac{\partial \mathcal{J}}{\partial \bm{X}}$ if $\alpha$ is small enough.
 We found that when $\eta_0=10/L_\mathcal{J}$, Algorithm \ref{alg.LineSearch} can find $\eta$ in at most 5 iterations.

+The optimization of RKPCA is in the nonconvex framework of ADMM studied in \cite{doi:10.1137/140990309} (problem (3.2) and Algorithm 4 of the paper).
+The corresponding case is

-In \cite{doi:10.1137/140990309}, it was shown that ADMM is able to converge to the set of stationary solutions, provided that the penalty parameter in the augmented Lagrangian is large enough and all the subproblems do not diverge, although the objective function is nonconvex.
-Therefore, in KRPCA, if the step size $\eta$ is small enough and the Lagrangian penalty $\mu$ is large enough, Algorithm \ref{alg.RKPCA} will converge to a stationary solution.
-Similar to the optimization of RPCA and other methods solved by ADMM, the Lagrangian penalty $\mu$ in Algorithm \ref{alg.RKPCA} is quite easy to determine.
+where $f(\cdot)$ is nonconvex and $g(\cdot)$ is convex but nonsmooth.
+In our problem, $f(\cdot)$ is $\textup{Tr}(\bm{K}^{1/2})$, $g(\cdot)$ is $\lambda\Vert\bm{E}\Vert_1$, $\bm{A}$ is an identity matrix, and $\bm{c}$ is $\bm{M}$.
+In \cite{doi:10.1137/140990309}, it was shown that ADMM for (\ref{Eq.ADMM_ref}) is able to converge to the set of stationary solutions, provided that the penalty parameter in the augmented Lagrange is large enough.
+More detailedly, the following conditions are required in the proximal version of solving (\ref{Eq.ADMM_ref}): (a) $f(\cdot)$ is smooth with $L$-Lipschitz continuous gradient and $\bm{A}$ is of full column rank; (b) the two subproblems do not diverge and the corresponding objective functions descrease sufficiently; (c) $\mu\geq L$.
+In our optimization, the Lipschitz constant of $f(\bm{u})$'s gradient is estimated as $L=\Vert 2(\bm{H}-\varsigma\bm{I})/{\sigma^2}\Vert_2$ according to (\ref{Eq.estL}) and $\bm{A}$ is an identity matrix.
+Therefore, condition (a) holds.
+The two subproblems are handled by backtracking line search and soft thresholding respectively, which meets condition (b).
+In addition, condition (c) holds when $\sigma$ and $\mu$ are large enough.
+Therefore the convergence of Algorithm \ref{alg.RKPCA} can be proved accordingly through the similar approach of \cite{doi:10.1137/140990309}, which will not be detailed in this paper.
+Similar to the optimization of RPCA and other methods solved by ADMM, the Lagrange penalty $\mu$ in Algorithm \ref{alg.RKPCA} is quite easy to determine.
 We can just set $\mu=10\lambda$.
-In fact, ADMM is not sensitive to the Lagrangian penalty.
+In fact, ADMM is not sensitive to the Lagrange penalty.